Wondering about the difference between peppermint and spearmint?

 For some applications, it might simply be enough to add “mint”.
 Both varieties share similar flavors, after all.
 But you’re probably not reading an article about the difference between spearmint and peppermint because you want to use them carelessly.

 Here’s some general guidance to help you know when to use peppermint and when to use spearmint.
+When it comes to spearmint vs peppermint, they’re equally useful mints but they’re not interchangeable.

 First, defer to the recipe, if you’re using one.
 They will often, though not always, specify.